 References to the terms "Executive Director" or "TCEQ" used in this SOP shall refer to the Executive Director of the TCEQ or the designated representative(s) of the TCEQ.
-References to information in the "registration" or "registration application" for this facility shall refer to the most current version of those documents, including any amendments, modifications, or revisions as approved.
+References to information in the "permit" or "permit application" for this facility shall refer to the most current version of those documents, including any amendments, modifications, or revisions as approved.